-Anyone with an internet connection can access the map to monitor global fishing activity from 2012 to the present for more than 65,000 commercial fishing vessels that are responsible for a significant part of global seafood catch.
+Anyone with an internet connection can access the map to monitor global fishing activity from 2012 to the present for about 70,000 commercial fishing vessels that are responsible for a significant part of global seafood catch.
 Users can search for vessels, filter activity by flag State or time period, identify port visits and view encounters between vessels.
 The map also allows anyone to upload and overlay their own data, download reports of activity from custom areas, and save and share workspaces.
 Free and easy-to-use features offer unprecedented opportunities to increase transparency across the world’s ocean and support the fair and sustainable use of marine resources.

 The map supports the understanding, visualization and analysis of global commercial fishing activity by various stakeholders.

 - Governments can identify and take action against vessels that are not authorized to fish in their waters or are fishing illegally in protected areas.
 They can add custom polygons—zone or boundary designations marking a specific area of interest in which to analyze or download data—and generate reports to analyze fishing effort and vessel activity in regulated areas.